How does one obtain the CFA charter as quickly as possible?

-So there you have it: my formula for Level 1.
+So there you have it: my study guide for CFA Level 1.
 It’s no big secret and never will be, just some careful planning and disciplined hard work, interspersed with some fun.
-I hope you all found these useful, leave a comment below if you have any questions, or just to say “Hi”!
+I hope you all found these useful, leave a comment below if you have any questions!

 - CFA Level 1 Topics: What Is The Best Study Order?

-- CFA Level 1 Commandments: Top 10 Tips & Advice from Previous Candidates
+- CFA Level 1 Tips: Top 10 Tips & Advice from Previous Candidates

 - CFA Level 2: How to Prepare & Pass CFA in 18 Months